Can CBD oil (or CBD in other forms) help treat the autoimmune condition of Hashimoto’s thyroiditis?

 Can you see now why so many people are interested in CBD?

-CBD, acting on cannabinoid receptors, may interact with these organs and tissues and to influence your hormones, immune system, appetite, and weight.
+CBD, acting on cannabinoid receptors, may interact with these organs and tissues and influence your hormones, immune system, appetite, and weight.

 What’s important here, at least for our discussion, is that CBD is a legal supplement and can be purchased over the counter in almost every State.